timjbruce/reinvent_cvra_bootcamp/README.md

 ---

 ## Generate Trip Data
+If you have generated trips as part of the Fleet Management module you can skip this step.

 Log into the IoT Device Simulator Web Console.

 *The URL and credentials would have been sent to you via an Email, the Email address is the one your defined in the Stack deployment.*